-Pedestrian Considerations on Driveway Channelization The minimum length of a non-triangular separator should be 40 feet.
+Exhibit 29 CHANNELIZATION DESIGN TO SERVE TRUCK MOVEMENTS The minimum length of a non-triangular separator should be 40 feet.
 This helps visibility, especially at night.

 Source: Transportation and Land Development, 2nd Edition

 Standard Index 302, "Traffic Separators", has important guidance on the cross sections, dimensions and construction of these separators.